By Kole Moxley.

 Kole works as an intern for RoofersCoffeeShop and AskARoofer.
 He currently attends Pacific University in Forest Grove, Oregon where he studies graphic design and plays football.

-Veteran Honored for His Service With New RoofRead More ...
+Keeping Warm With a New RoofRead More ...